Seltzer/fluentatious/README.md

 csharp-fluency-extensions
 =========================

-Fluent extensions to C# which help you to achieve a higher level of fluency, generally favouring functional style over imperative.

 ## Motivation
 Most of the C# I write is rather LINQ heavy.
 Readability / maintainability benefits aside, LINQ is a pleasure to use and I find myself missing its functional and fluent nature whenever I'm writing non-LINQ code in C#.
 And I find it especially jarring when I'm force to depart from functional coding and intersperse bits of imperative code.
 So here are some of the fluent extensions / constructs which I've written in the past couple of years.

-## Aims
+## What C# Fluency Extensions is:
+A library of object extensions and constructs which aim to make it easier to write fluent and functional C#, even when you're not working with LINQ.
+It aims to help you:
-* Achieving fluency - to have nice code which flows from left to right like a pipeline in point-free style.
+* Achieve fluency - to have nice code which flows from left to right like a pipeline in point-free style.
 No visual jumping around necessary.
-* Having fewer unnecessary local variables
+* Have fewer unnecessary local variables
-* Mutating variables less often
+* Mutate variables less often

-## TODO
-* Wire up usage examples to main
-* Error handling ain't great
-* Add IfElse
-* README
+## What C# Fluency Extensions isn't:
+* An attempt to turn C# into a functional language by emulating functional constructs such as option types, monads etc.
+* A framework to aid in writing fluent interfaces of your own.

 ## Docs
 All of the features below have usage examples and tests present in the code.
 Most are implemented as extensions methods on Object, aside from Pattern.

 ---
 ### If (object extension)

-There are many things I don't like about this piece of code.
+There are many things I don't like about the below piece of code.
 I don't like that my nice functional LINQ expression has been cleaved in two by some imperative logic.
-And I don't like that I have to declare an unnecessary foo variable and mutate it at various points.
+And I don't like that I have to declare an unnecessary foos variable and mutate it at various points.

     // Without If